robertcorluka/warranty-check-docs/developer-portal/authentication.md

 # Special cases handling

-## G-blocked contracts handling
+#### G-blocked contracts handling

-**Global Trade Services (GTS)**  are utilizing the S4 Bridge Service to implement a blacklisting policy for services that depend on Entitlement information.
+**Global Trade Services (GTS)**  are utilizingusing the S4 Bridge Service to implement a blacklisting deny list policy for services that depend on Eentitlement information.

-Their strategy is to include a flag ‘G’ in the S4 Bridge response (“Contract Status” field) for specific APIs, and each downstream application has to consume this flag.
+Their strategy is to include a ‘G flag’ ‘G’ in the S4 Bridge response (“Contract Status” field) for specific APIs, and each downstream application has to consume use this flag.

-If a contract has G flag in the Contract Status it means it is Active but the delivery against it is Blocked.
-The Entitlement Engine will suppress the G- Block contracts and

-will not return any Highest Support Level.
+If a contract has a ‘G flag’ in the Contract Status, it means it is aActive but the delivery against it is Bblocked.
+The In this case, the Entitlement Engine will suppress the G- Block contracts and willand will not return any the Highest Support Level.